Muon $g-2$ with $SU(2)_L$ multiplets: Acknowledgments

 \section{Acknowledgments}

 This research was supported by an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
 This was also supported by the Korean Local Governments - Gyeongsangbuk-do Province and Pohang City (H.O.).
-H. O. is sincerely grateful for KIAS and all the members.
 The work was also supported by the Fundamental Research Funds for the Central Universities (T.~N.).